 Carbon or activated carbon works as a chemical filtration media.
 Carbon filtering works by absorbing pollutants in the pore structure of a carbon media.
 It removes many contaminants such as chlorine, sediment particles, odor, volatile organic compounds (VOCs), etc., and keeps the aquarium water clear.

 Do I need an air pump if I have a filter?

 Almost all aquarium filters constantly circulate and enrich the water with oxygen.
 So, no need for an extra air pump to oxygenate the water.
-A filter that doesn’t move the water, such as a sponge filter, in that case, an air pump is required.
+A filter that doesn’t move the water, such as a sponge filter, undergravel filter, in those cases, an air pump is required.